meetecho/janus-gateway/README.md

 	make
 	make install

+* *Note:* please beware that subsequent ```make install``` commands will likely overwrite any configuration file you may have edited, so make sure you backup them before updating a Janus installation.

-If you're not interested in Data Channels or WebSockets (or you don't care about either of them) you can disable them when configuring:
+If you're not interested in Data Channels, WebSockets and/or RabbitMQ (or you don't care about either of them) you can disable them when
+configuring:

-	./configure --disable-websockets --disable-data-channels
+	./configure --disable-websockets --disable-data-channels --disable-rabbitmq

 If Doxygen and graphviz are available, the process will also build the documentation for you.
 If you prefer not to build it, use the